 Note: The higher the value, the more confident people are that they will reduce their debt.

-- Credit score insecurity: The share of consumers who expect their credit score to increase in the next six months is 4% lower in January 2023 compared to last year.
+- Credit score insecurity: The share of consumers who expect their credit score to increase in the next six months is slightly lower (1%) in May 2023 compared to last year.

 Will your credit score be better or worse in 6 months?